Nano1337/multimodal-clinical/README.md

 ### TODO:

 Tuesday:
-- Update BaseModel with EMA for train logit offsets (add for ensemble and jprobas)
-- Log both offset and no offsets for train/val/test
 - Add abstract class Run Trainer
 - Log config file to wandb too
 - Improve checkpointing logic